mlstproject44/Lung_Cancer_Detection/README.md

 ## Stage 1: Candidates Generation

 First part of the pipeline is to go through CT scans and generate candidates, that is potential lung nodules.
-Training goals are to achieve high recall (**>90%**) to capture all positives, and maximize precision as much as possible.
+Training goals are to achieve high recall (**>90%**) to capture all true positives, and maximize precision as much as possible.

 ### U-Net Architecture

-**U-Net** is powerful Convolutional Neural Network architecture, named for its U-shaped design.
-It is primarily used for image segmentation and we decided to use it because it precisely outlines objects of interest (nodules), even with limited data.
-We build  **5-level U-Net** (4 encoder/decoder levels + 1 bottleneck level) to successfully capture essential nodule features.
-Attention gates are added at the end of every skip connection to filter irrelevant skip connection features.
-Dropout is added for regularization and gradient checkpoint as optional memory optimization.
+U-Net serves as the candidate generation stage of the two-stage nodule detection pipeline.
+Given a preprocessed 96x96x96 voxel patch extracted from a CT scan, the model produces a binary segmentation mask that indicates the probability of each voxel belonging to a nodule.
+The architecture has been extended from the basic U-Net, to operate on three-dimensional data and augmented with custom covariance attention gates and residual connections, which basically gives us a 3D Attention U-Net architecture tailored for LUNA16 dataset and challenge.

+Within the two-stage detection framework, the 3D Attention U-Net serves exclusively as a candidate generation module.
+Its task is to produce a segmentation map over the input patch, identifying all voxels that may belong to a nodule.
+The objective at this stage is to maximise recall-ensuring that true nodules are not missed-even at the cost of generating false positive candidates

 ### Training the model

-To achieve target recall without overfitting, we tried many combinations of **focal loss**, **dice loss** and **Binary Cross Entropy with logits loss**.
-Our final model was trained using **0.7 * bce + 0.3 * dice** (which doesn't imply that it is the best combination of weights, only that it worked).
-Among other parameters, we used batch size of **16**, learning rate of **0.001** and **50** epochs.
-Interesting parameter is positive fraction of **0.7**, which ensures that 70% of patches model is exposed to have nodules.
-Since nodules are small, even positive patches are mostly background so this ensures enough exposure.

-Epoch we decided to use as final model had recall of **87%** and **19%** precision.
-However, because of strong generalizability, model had **92%** recall and **25%** precision on test set.

-To generate candidates, we ran trained U-Net through original CT scans from LUNA16 dataset using sliding windows.
-To label found candidates, we used annotations.csv file from LUNA16 website, which contains locations of true positives (all others are false positives).
-U-Net generated **100,374** total candidates, among which 995 were positives.
-At this point, we moved to stage 2.
+The model is trained using a weighted combination of three loss terms: 0.4 * BCE + 0.35 * Focal + 0.25 * Dice.
+Binary Cross-Entropy (BCE) handles per-voxel classification with a positive class weight of 10 to account for the severe class imbalance between nodule and background voxels.
+A Channel-Aware Focal Loss is also included, which dynamically increases the positive weight based on the mean channel importance across the attention gates.
+Dice loss directly optimizes the overlap between the predicted and ground-truth nodule masks, which is especially important under class imbalance since it is naturally insensitive to the large number of true negatives.

+The model is trained with AdamW using two separate parameter groups: the main network parameters use a learning rate of 10^−4 with weight decay 10^−5, while the learnable channel importance scalars use a higher learning rate of 10−2 with no weight decay.
+A ReduceLROnPlateau scheduler reduces the learning rate by a factor of 0.5 after 3 epochs without improvement in validation loss, with a minimum learning rate of 10^−6.

 ---